adleren/tdt4145-java/README.md

 Workout Diary (DB2)
 v1.0.0

-Usage:
+This is a CLI for a personal workout diary.
+You interact with this program by entering commands.

+Commands:

-	read [workout/workouts <n>/group/groups/exercises/equipment] - "Reads an entry from the diary" add [workout/group/exercise/equipment] - "Adds an entry to the diary" update [workout/group] - "Updates an entry in the diary" delete [workout/group/exercise/equipment] - "Deletes an entry from the diary" help - "Prints this help manual"
+    read [workout/workouts <n>/group/groups/exercises/equipment] - "Reads entries from the diary"
+    add [workout/group/exercise/equipment] - "Adds an entry to the diary" update [workout/group] - "Updates an entry in the diary" delete [workout/group/exercise/equipment] - "Deletes an entry from the diary" top3 [exercise/equipment] - "Displays the 3 most used items in the diary" performance - "Displays average performance based on selected exercise" help - "Prints this help manual"
     exit - "Exits the application"
 ```

 ## Authors